cometapp/comet-widgets/README.md

 # the library is in the export folder
 ```

-Import them into your html
+Import it in your html
 ```html
 <!-- include bootstrap.css -->
 <!-- include jquery.js -->